payu-org/payu/docs/source/design.rst

 Post-processing PBS Jobs
 ======================

-After payu completes the experiment steps, there are some optional post-processing steps which will submit follow-up PBS jobs to do further processing on the archived output.
+After the model run completes, payu can submit optional follow-up PBS jobs to perform further processing on the archived output.
+Please see :ref:`Postprocessing` for more details about the run order and manual submission of these jobs.

 collate
    When enabled, payu joins a number of smaller files which contain different